VivekBhat/oo/README.md

 	Click on the Log Out link on the portal page.

-**(B) To log out:**
+**(C) To update profile:**

 	Click on the Update Profile link on the portal page.

-**PLEASE NOTE: For creating new admins, we have provided the option to the superadmin to assign/revoke admin privileges instead of creating a new form to create a new admin.**
+**PLEASE NOTE: For creating new admins, we have provided the option to the superadmin to assign/revoke admin privileges instead of providing a new form to create a new admin.**

+**(D) Create new admins:**

+	Click on User Management (this link will be displayed only in admins and superadmin accounts).

+	The superadmin or any other existing admins can assign/revoke the admin privilege for a user.

+	An admin cannot revoke superadmin privilege.